How to Install a New Water Heater Dip Tube

 - Take out the nipple to access the dip tube (the nipple is a stub of threaded pipe)

-The peace of mind that comes from using a professional plumbing service to repair your water heater is huge, and knowing that the work was done in a way that is the most safe for you and your family lets you rest easy at night.
+The peace of mind that comes from using a professional plumbing service to repair your water heater is huge, and knowing that the work was done in a way that is the safest for you and your family lets you rest easy at night.